ManasMMIT/pulse-analytics-wave-db-mgmt/README.md

 When you first clone this repo and `cd` into the root directory in your terminal, run `yarn` to install the packages required for this script.

-In order for the script to connect to MongoDB, you'll also need a `.env` or `.env.development` (Docker) file.
-Contact the backend team to get a copy of that file.
+In order for the script to connect to MongoDB, you'll also need a `.env` or `.env.development` (Docker) file which is currently stored in an S3 bucket.
+Refer to https://app.gitbook.com/@pulse-digital/s/project-polaris/getting-started/installation for instructions.

 Also, make sure you have the `src/backend/logs/api.log` file created prior to starting the application.
 This file is gitignored and also dockerignored.